 It’s now been over four years since his injury, and close to two years since he last used his cane.

-He is still in some degree of pain, still hurts worse when it rains, even worse when it snows, and he still isn’t comfortable driving over an hour because the pain becomes too distracting for safe driving.
+He is still in some degree of pain, still hurts worse when it rains, even worse when it snows, and he still isn’t comfortable driving for much over an hour because the pain becomes too distracting for safe driving.

 I understand those limits, but to many people, the fact that he’s no longer using a cane means that he’s fine now, and his life is proceeding as if he never fell.